 - minimum content of the impact assessment on data protection

 - procedures to be followed in case of violation of personal data

 All of these measures can be integrated into the Information Security Management System, allowing the guarantee of legal compliance and continuous improvement – even more so if the ISMS and the EU GDPR are aligned.

-The organizations covered by the EU GDPR, either controllers or processors, have until May 2018 to implement a set of measures that may impart a drastic change to their way of operating.
+The organisations covered by the EU GDPR, either controllers or processors, have until May 2018 to implement a set of measures that may impart a drastic change to their way of operating.
 Not knowing where to start can make this whole process too complex.
-The implementation of an ISMS may be the missing support that the organization needs to comply with the EU GDPR.
+The implementation of an ISMS may be the missing support that the organisation needs to comply with the EU GDPR.